 These advertisements can be placed in the University's academic buildings.
 They can also be placed on pre-approved boards.
 They may be placed on departments' boards with permission.
-On poster boards maintained by University Relations, departments should not have more than two posters and are allowed a maximun of 60 posters per event or campaign on campus.
+On poster boards maintained by University Relations, departments should not have more than two posters per hallway and are allowed a maximum of 30 posters per event or campaign on campus.

 Remember that posters found in unapproved places will be taken down.

 - Posters can be strategically placed in order to capture the attention of particular target markets.

 - Posters can capture the same person's attention multiple times if that person habitually passes the poster throughout the day/week.
 This ensures that the person will remember the poster's message and retain its information.

 - Posters are a heavily used medium for advertising, which creates competition for your audience's attention.

 - Posters can only be placed in specific, pre-approved locations throughout campus.